Skip to main content

 • Some foods, like bakery products, food from a butcher and delicatessen items such as cheese and processed meats, may not be packaged and may be sold with no label.

-• The food standards code states that the seller must be able to provide information about the allergen content of an unlabelled product when a customer asks.
+• The Food Standards Code states that the seller must be able to provide information about the allergen content of an unlabelled product when a customer asks.